danruggi/ispider/README.md

 You can update the file in ~/.ispider/sources

 - It creates settings.USER_FOLDER/data/ with dumps/ and jsons/
-- dumps are the downloaded websites
+- settings.USER_FOLDER/data/dumps are the downloaded websites
-- jsons are the connection results for every request
+- settings.USER_FOLDER/data/jsons are the connection results for every request

 # SETTINGS